sun

 #Why Sri Lanka is a Must-Visit Destination

-Have you been dreaming of a destination that has it all?
-Picture this: ancient fortresses perched on towering rocks, pristine beaches where you can spot blue whales, mist-covered mountains carpeted with tea plantations, and jungles teeming with leopards and elephants.
+Tea plantations cover misty mountains.
+Jungles teem with leopards and elephants.
 That's Sri Lanka for you, a little island nation that packs more punch per square mile than almost anywhere else on Earth.

-With Sri Lanka tours, you can explore a 1,500-year-old rock fortress in the morning, surf world-class waves in the afternoon, and end your day watching elephants gather at a watering hole during sunset.
-And here's the best part, all of this is packed into a country roughly the size of Ireland, which means you won't spend half your vacation stuck in transit.
+With Sri Lanka tours, you can explore a 1,500-year-old rock fortress in the morning.
+You can surf world-class waves in the afternoon.
+End your day watching elephants gather at a watering hole at sunset.

 Customize Your Dream Vacation!